-If you are looking for an effective way to enhance your breasts, you may be at a crossroads in deciding which procedure is best for you.
-The two most popular options for women to improve their chest areas are either through breast implants or fat transfer.
+If you are looking for an effective way to enhance your breasts, you may be at a crossroads deciding which procedure is best for you.
+The two most popular options for women to improve their chest areas are breast implants or fat transfer.

 Fat transfer is the harvesting of excess fat from an area of the body through liposuction and the re-injection of this processed fat to the breasts for additional volume and better shape.
 It gained popularity in the 1980s, primarily treating areas such as the breasts, buttocks, cheeks, and lips.

 MBAS doctors perform fat transfer breast augmentation to Ohio patients who have enough excess fat to be harvested.
 The procedure is best for patients who want to enhance their breasts but does not want to use implants.

 Fat transfer can address uneven breasts and post-lumpectomy distortion and patients who are after modest results (about half a cup size bigger).